 College of Graduate Studies

-The application for the College of Graduate Studies is now open!
+The 2014 application for the College of Graduate Studies will become available soon!

 The College of Graduate Studies offers programs in Bioethics, Integrated Pharmaceutical Medicine and Public Health.

 Currently, degree programs within the College of Graduate Studies only accept full-time students in one of the following programs:

 - Master of Public Health

 - Biomedical Sciences (degree awarded through Kent State University)

 Full-time for degree-granting programs is defined as nine semester credit hours.
 Full-time for certificate programs is defined as the required course-load for each semester of the program.

 Admission requirements will vary for each degree program, however the following general requirements should be considered:

 - 3.0 GPA for graduate coursework

 - Standardized tests (GRE, etc) or other information may be required for specific programs